FREQUENTLY ASKED QUESTIONS

 Which metrics are displayed on the watch during a swimming session?

-With your TAG Heuer Connected watch (released in 2020), you can monitor how you’re performing while still being in the swimming pool.
+With your TAG Heuer Connected watch, you can monitor how you’re performing while still being in the swimming pool.

 The tracked data are: